 Low Ranking in Google Listings

-If you ever need to search for anything: recipes, new car, best pasta in town, Friday night activities, Google is one of the great search engines out there.
+If you ever need to search for anything whether it is recipes, new cars, best pasta in town, Friday night activities, etc. Google is one of the significant search engines out there.
 But, do you ever wonder how it ranks individual listings over others.
 One of the critical factors is NAP: Name, Address, Phone Number.
 Google feeds and receives this information from the top data aggregators Localeze, Neustar, Infogroup, and Factual.
 These data aggregators are the gatekeepers.
 Think of them as your online search engine bureau.
 They make sure that the information that is received and sent out is accurate.
 Now if your listing is wrong, it could potentially overwrite CORRECT details about your business listing.
 Such as the name of a company that used to be at your location.
 It’s still listed as “Grey’s Papaya” instead of the hotel’s correct business name.
 If Google detects any inaccuracies, your listing will get demoted.
-If no changes are made to correct the information, it continues to demote the hotel’s business listing until it reaches a particular page or level that your listing is worthy of.
+If no changes are made to correct the information, it continues to demote the hotel’s business listing.
+This happens until it reaches a particular page or level that your listing is worthy of.
 Don’t let your hotel sink in rankings because of inaccurate information.
 Address the situation before you get buried on the second page.